 RTOs that can apply to provide units for a Certificate IV in Celebrancy

-RTOs seeking approval should complete and return this declaration to us:
+RTOs seeking approval were required to complete and return this declaration to us by 31 January 2021.

 How we monitor OPD

 You can upload the completion of your OPD in the self-service portal yourself.